Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Coercivity and Korn-type inequalities

 \textbf{Case $d=2$}: Here, the prefactor in the replacement of \cref{eq:case2} would vanish.
 In fact, consider, for example, the choice of

 for which we have, for all $i,j,k\in\{1,2\}$, that

 Thus, the symmetric trace-free gradient on symmetric trace-free tensors is not $\C$-elliptic in $2$ dimensions. \end{proof}

 \begin{remark} Note that the symmetric trace-free gradient on symmetric trace-free tensors is $\R$-elliptic in all dimensions $d\geq2$.
 For the proof, we follow the arguments above and stop after the first case.
-The second case is not relevant since \(\boldsymbol{\xi} \in \mathbb{R}^d\). \end{remark}
+The second case is not relevant since \(\boldsymbol{\xi} \in \mathbb{R}^d\) when checking $\R$-ellipticity. \end{remark}

 \begin{remark} With the lack of $\C$-ellipticity for \(d=2\) in \cref{lem:CelliptSTF}, we encounter a phenomenon similar to the known missing $\C$-ellipticity of the symmetric trace-free gradient for vector fields in two dimensions (cf.~\cite{Reshetnyak,dainGeneralizedKornInequality2006a,GRVS}), though at one tensor rank higher. \end{remark}